-Briefly, you must meet with the Internship Officer to register for the Science Internship Program (Sc.I.).
-IP/IYS openings are posted on the CAPS and ECC websites; you must apply (when you find an internship you are interested in) as instructed in the job openings.
+B.Sc. students must meet with the Internship Officer to register for the Science Internship Program (Sc.I.).
+IP/IYS openings are posted on the CAPS website https://www.mcgill.ca/caps/.
+You must apply (when you find an internship you are interested in) as instructed in the job openings.
 Selected interview candidates are notified by email by the internship office.
 Offers are made through the internship office to selected students.

 The IYS program and the Industrial Practicum courses offer you the chance to test your career goals, gain confidence and experience and to return to your studies more focused, with a sense of where your academic careers might lead.
 Due to the longer work term, employers tend to assign IYS interns to significant projects which can be seen through from start to finish.

 If you complete an IYS internship then this will be recognized by adding the clause "Internship Option" to your degree.
 The degree "Major in Computer Science" becomes "Major in Computer Science - Internship Option".